 2014 – India Newborn Action Plan launched

-This Action Plan, the first of this kind in the region, builds upon the existing commitments for newborn under Call to Action, the RMNCH+A (Reproductive, Maternal, Newborn, Child Health + Adolescent) Strategic Framework and the National Health Mission, and is part of a series of initiatives taken by MOH to reduce child deaths giving simultaneous focus on pneumonia and diarrhoea.
-It aims at achieving a single digit neonatal mortality and still birth rate by 20130.
+This Action Plan, the first of this kind in the region, builds upon the existing commitments for newborns under the Call to Action, the RMNCH+A (Reproductive, Maternal, Newborn, Child Health + Adolescent) Strategic Framework and the National Health Mission, and is part of a series of initiatives taken by MOH to reduce child deaths giving simultaneous focus on pneumonia and diarrhoea.
+It aims at achieving single-digit neonatal mortality and stillbirth rate by 2030.

 Just a few years ago, in 2015, nearly half of India’s population of around 568 million people and accounted for 90 per cent of the people in South Asia and half of the 1.2 billion people in the world that defecated in the open.

 India launched a massive sanitation programme, Swachh Bharat (clean India) Mission, which between 2015 and 2019, provided 105 million Household toilets, providing access to about 525 million people.
 A tremendous achievement, only possible because of the Mission led by the Prime Minister and implemented through massive partnerships of all and a vibrant nationwide Jan Andolan.